 While busking at his pitch on the ramp at the car-park entrance, Mikey has been robbed several times in the last few years.
 Twice at Christmas youths stole a day’s small takings of £2.80, the last time also smashing his guitar, before running away.

 Stoke Newington police found two boys aged 15 and 16 and a man, 18, in a burger bar not far from the incident and charged them with robbery.
 They were later convicted.

-The shopping centre is due for demolition, as Loving Dalston exclusively reported last July.
-Dalstoners will be hoping the replacement is an improvement.
+The shopping centre was due for demolition, as Loving Dalston exclusively reported last July, but a planning application for a replacement failed.

 David Altheer 210312